Waco Moms and Dads, please join me in giving a big virtual hug to Dolly Parton’s Imagination Library of Waco.

 The Imagination Library delivers book-love each month to registered children from birth to age five.
 And now, many of Waco’s children benefit from the deliveries, also!

-The Dolly Parton’s Imagination Library of Waco will be delighting children and gifting picture books to the children of Waco starting in early 2021.
-The program mails free, high-quality books to children—no matter their family’s income.
+The Dolly Parton’s Imagination Library of Waco delights children and gifts picture books to the children of Waco. (starting in early 2021) The program mails free, high-quality books to children—no matter their family’s income.

 This program is incredibly close to my heart because I write children’s books and am in the process of getting published.
 I live and breathe picture books.

 Children’s books are pure magic and are essential in the growing-up process.
 Reading picture books to your children helps them physically, emotionally, socially, and we all know reading at bedtime helps children go night-night.

 Kevin and Dr. Noelle Baker of Waco know the benefit of reading and know about Dolly Parton’s generosity.
 So they researched, dreamed, and envisioned this program for Waco’s children.

 “We first thought about bringing it to Waco in June 2020,” explains Kevin Baker.

 He continues, “With COVID disrupting normal activities and the anxiety surrounding the election, we want to bring something good to the community.”

 Kevin was born in Tennessee, and Noelle did her residency at Knoxville’s University of Tennessee Medical Center.
 Living in Tennessee, the two were both familiar with the program.